Belize Barrier Reef Reserve System

 Outside site

-Near-shore environments are being polluted by runoff from construction sites, residential areas and tourism infrastructure, with inappropriate disposal of wastes.
+Near-shore environments are being polluted by runoff from construction sites, agrochemicals, residential areas and tourism infrastructure, with inappropriate disposal of wastes.
 Improper handling of fuels and other toxic substances adds to the pollution (UNESCO and IUCN, 2009).
-National Mangrove Regulations were updated in 2018 (Government of Belize, 2018).
-Phase shifts are occurring on some reefs from a domination by coral to fleshy macroalgae (seaweed) (Healthy Reefs for Healthy People, 2015).
+Phase shifts are occurring on some reefs from a domination by coral to fleshy macroalgae (seaweed) (FMA) (Healthy Reefs for Healthy People, 2015).
+In 2023 FMA cover slightly decreased from 22% to 20% but remains in poor condition, as in every previous assessment; and 74% of water quality samples across the Mesoamerican Barrier Reef contained human sewage pathogens, with 7% and 17% of enterococcus and coliform samples, respectively, exceeding acceptable limits according to the Cartagena Convention (Healthy Reefs for Healthy People, 2024).
+Research supports a hypothesis that nitrogen enrichment from land-based sources has increased phosphorus limitation driving macroalgal blooms and coral stress on the Belize Barrier Reef (Lapointe et al., 2021).

 (Sale and lease of lands for private developments)